Amanprakash20/Deep_Audio_Classifier/README.md

 # Deep Audio Classifier
 Welcome to my Deep Audio Classifier project!
-This is a cool little experiment I worked on where I used deep learning to identify Capuchinbird calls from audio recordings.
+This is a experiment I worked on where I used deep learning to identify Capuchinbird calls from audio recordings.
 It's built with Python and TensorFlow, and it was a fun way for me to dive deeper into audio processing and machine learning.

 Table of Contents
 * What’s this about?